Chapter 8:

 "Read it from the beginning."

 He really had gone back to school somewhere in there.
 Principal's office all over again. "'Uncle, I hope this letter finds you well.
 I am honoured to be chosen for the'... ah...
 I've never seen that one before.
 Something to do with samurai.
 Samurai program, I guess.
 Your...."
-Damn, who used this many kanji in a regular letter, anyway?
+Damn, who used this many complex, rare kanji in a regular letter, anyway?
 "Benevolence?
 Is...."

 "How many of these do you understand?"